Stephanie Miller: Early life

-Miller was born in Washington, D.C., the daughter of Stephanie (Wagner) and former U.S. Representative William E. Miller, who was Barry Goldwater's running mate in the 1964 presidential election and a chairman of the Republican National Committee.
+Miller was born in Washington, D.C., the daughter of Stephanie (Wagner) (1923–2023), and former U.S. Representative William E. Miller (1914–83), who was Barry Goldwater's running mate in the 1964 presidential election and a chairman of the Republican National Committee.
 After her father left the United States Congress when Miller was three years old, her family moved to her father's hometown of Lockport, New York.
 She is the youngest of four children; her two elder sisters, Libby and Mary, are almost 20 years her senior.
 She also has an older brother, William Jr. Her brother ran unsuccessfully for the United States House of Representatives from upstate New York, in 1992 and 1994.

+Miller's father died in 1983; her mother died in 2023.

-Miller's first efforts at comedy were in high school, performing in a sketch, "Torn Between Two Lovers", requiring a specially-sewn dress with panels that boys ripped open every time a chorus of the song was heard.
+Miller's first efforts at comedy were in high school, performing in a sketch, "Torn Between Two Lovers," requiring a specially-sewn dress with panels that boys ripped open every time a chorus of the song was heard.
 Recalling the performance, Miller says, "I got my first laugh, and that was it.
 It's like a drug.
-It's always been my only drug.".
+It's always been my only drug."
 After completing her secondary education in private Catholic schools, graduating from DeSales High School in Lockport in 1979, Miller attended the University of Southern California, earning a degree in theatre.
 Her original plan after college "was to be Carol Burnett".
 On September 29, 2015, Burnett called Miller on her radio show to wish her happy birthday.
 On the phone, Miller told Burnett she always wanted to be her, "but it didn't work out.
 She made me cry when she said I shouldn't be Carol Burnett because there's only one Stephanie Miller and nobody does what I do.
 I was bawling."